Big-Bytez/cse110-fa21-group19/rules.md

 ## 4) General Responsibilities for All Team Members ##

+1. Take responsability and work towards creating a postive and inclusive team environment.
+2. Listen to team members.
+3. Communicate - ask for help if you need it.

-4. Let people know if you are not comming to a meeting.
+5. Let people know if you are not comming to a meeting.
+Get up to speed by read the Meeting Minutes for the meeting ASAP.
-5. Ask for help!
-6. Talk to the team leader
-7. If you dont atendt the meeting you have to read the meeting minutes shortly after the meeting.
+8.

 **(To be done)**
 ## 5) Specific Team Member Responsibilities/Deadlines ##